 IP Camera Streaming with RTSP

-There is another very important Protocol at IP camera World which is RTSP.
-RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming the videos in real-time. … In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.
+There is another very important Protocol in the IP camera streaming world which is RTSP.
+RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming videos in real-time. … In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.

 WebRTC is supported by Web Browsers (Safari, Edge, Chrome, Firefox, Opera) natively.
 If we change the RTSP stream to WebRTC then RTSP IP Camera can playable on Web Browser.
 So let me give more details about how it happening.